 If you are about to try a new tea or do a tea tasting and take some tea notes, we surely recommend using porcelain teaware for the first time!

 Blanc De Chine, in particular, is known for its translucency.
-This is a much sought after technique and can only be achieved in the hands of the most skilled potters.
-Putting the teaware against the light, you will see how thin the pottery actually is as the light will start to filter through.
+This is a much sought-after technique and can only be achieved in the hands of the most skilled potters.
+Holding the teaware up to the light, you will see how thin the pottery actually is, as light starts to filter through.
 Dehua pottery often develops a refined greenish-white luster, similar to Jade.
 For this reason, the pottery is often referred to as "Jade Porcelain" in Chinese.